Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay

-The paper places the prominent twofold OB decomposition for linear outcome models within Approaches 1-3, concluding that causal implementations of this method are limited to estimating specific estimands that require strong identification assumptions.
+The paper has placed a variant of the prominent twofold OB decomposition for linear outcome models within Approaches 1-3, concluding that causal implementations of the OB method are limited to estimating specific estimands that require strong identification assumptions.
 Moreover, when the model for the outcome (e.g., wage) involves a complex functional form, including nonlinearities or higher-order interactions, other estimation methods that allow for flexible modeling, such as MC g-computation, are considered more suitable.

-MC g-computation is employed in Approach 3 to analyze the gender pay gap in West Germany, using data from the GSOEP 2017.
-The focus is on hypothetical interventions targeting potential mediators of the gender pay gap.
-Specifically, the analysis examines potential reductions in the observed gap by altering conditional mediator distributions or ensuring equal allocation of mediator values across genders.
+MC g-computation has been employed in Approach 3 to analyze the gender pay gap in Western Germany, using data from the 2017 SOEP.
+The focus has been on hypothetical interventions targeting potential mediators of the gender pay gap.
+Specifically, the analysis has examined potential reductions in the observed gap by altering mediator distributions.
 When interpreting the results, it is important to note that the findings relate to changes in the gender pay gap in log gross hourly wages.
 Due to the nonlinear transformation, these results do not directly translate to changes in the gap in actual hourly wages.